 Halls Head College has recently undergone a complete rebuilding and refurbishment program that has seen the Arts facilities increase in all context areas and rival any school in the region and beyond.
 Our specialist facilities include Music recital and practice rooms, A well-equipped Performing arts space linked to green rooms and Gallery foyer, a purpose built Dance space and 3 well designed and equipped Visual Art studios and Media labs.

-The Arts Learning area at Halls Head College comprises the 5 contexts of Music, Dance, Drama [and stagecraft and technical theatre], Media, and Visual Art [a broard range of disciplines including Painting, Design, Ceramics, Sculpture, Drawing and Printmaking].
+The Arts Learning area at Halls Head College comprises the 5 contexts of Music, Dance, Drama [and stagecraft and technical theatre], Media, Photography and Visual Art [a broard range of disciplines including Painting, Design, Ceramics, Sculpture, Drawing and Printmaking].

 Students entering year 7 and 8 have the opportunity to experience all arts contexts through a rotating Pentamester.
 Year 9 and 10 allows our students the opportunity to begin some specialisation in the Arts with both semester and year-long courses.
 All Lower school courses link to senior school courses including a number of Certificate level courses and on to post-compulsory study at T.A.F.E. and University level.